 Kimberly Lyall is a dynamic speaker, facilitator, and award-winning consultant whose insights about

-Kimberly has been featured in media such as Wider Horizons, The Question is Why, and most recently on the Chasing Success podcast.
+Kimberly has been featured in media such as Wider Horizons, The Question is Why, and podcasts such as Between Us, Hosting Brilliance, and Chasing Success.
 In addition to speaking she has consulted for organizations of all sizes supporting strategic planning, organizational development, and leadership.
 She is a YWCA Woman of Distinction, winner of a Governor General of Canada award, recipient of the Alberta Centennial Medal and numerous honours from Lions Clubs International.
-She was recently given the Blackfoot name Kómmonoi Saamiaki (Blue Paint Headdress Woman).
+Kimberly is not Indigenous, yet was honoured recently with the gift of her Blackfoot name Kómmonoi Saamiaki (Blue Paint Headdress Woman).